astrobl1904/docker-library/docs/nginx/README.md

 # What is Nginx?

-nginx [engine x] is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server, originally written by Igor Sysoev.
+nginx [engine x] is a HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server, originally written by Igor Sysoev.

 > [wikipedia-org/wiki/Nginx](https://en.wikipedia.org/wiki/Nginx)
 ![logo](http://nginx.org/nginx.png)

 ## Included Configurations

-The image contains the default nginx configuration but with the daemon set to off.
+The image contains the default nginx configuration but with the `daemon` directive set to off.
 For FastCGI support a backend configuration is included.
-As with the PHP as Apache module the Web server can be customized by running nginx with a site name as additional argument (see the Dockerfile and the How to part of this readme).
+As with the PHP-as-Apache-module the Web server can be customized by running `nginx` with a site name as additional argument (see the Dockerfile and the How to part of this readme).

 The image is based on Docker's public CentOS repository.